2022 Women's Africa Cup of Nations knockout stage

-The knockout stage of the 2022 Women's Africa Cup of Nations began on 13 July 2022 with the quarter-finals and ended on 23 July 2022 with the final.
+The knockout stage of the 2022 Women's Africa Cup of Nations was the second and final stage of the competition, following the group stage.
+It began on 13 July with the quarter-finals and ended on 23 July 2022 with the final held at the Prince Moulay Abdellah Stadium in Rabat.
+A total of eight teams (the top two teams from each group, along with the two best third-placed teams) advanced to the knockout stage to compete in a single-elimination style tournament.

 Times listed are GMT (UTC±0).

 Format

 In the knockout phase, if a match is level at the end of 90 minutes of normal playing time, extra time is played (two periods of 15 minutes each), where each team is allowed to make a fourth substitution.
 If still tied after extra time, the match is decided by a penalty shoot-out to determine the winners.
 In the repêchage and third-place play-offs no extra time is played and the match is decided by a direct penalty shootout.

 Qualified teams

 The top two placed teams from each of the three groups, along with the two best-placed third teams, qualified for the knockout stage.

 Bracket

 Quarter-finals

 The winners qualified for the 2023 FIFA Women's World Cup.